vino-caliente/vino-caliente/README.md

 ## Hi there 👋

+## 👀 Open to work
+I am actively looking for a **Junior Backend Developer** position (Python / FastAPI / SQL).
+Open to internships, full‑time, and freelance opportunities.
+Ready to remote, hybrid, or on-site work in Minsk.

 **Backend Developer** with 1+ year of experience and a second-year **Software Engineering student**.
 Started with systems programming and algorithmic challenges — from a Huffman-based file compression tool to a 3D raycasting engine.
 That foundation taught me low‑level performance thinking and complex logic structuring.
 My latest project - a messenger with audio/video messaging and audio call support - gave me hands-on experience with real-time communication and client-server interaction.
 Now I am channeling that experience into modern backend development.

 ## What I work with